Inflammatory Bowel Disease Center Clinical Care Team

 Our clinical care team members, including doctors, physician assistants, a nutritionist, psychologists, and researchers, work together to provide integrated, comprehensive care for people who have inflammatory bowel disease (IBD).

-Our Inflammatory Bowel Disease Center physicians include experts in gastroenterology, and surgery.
+Our Inflammatory Bowel Disease Center physicians in New York City include experts in gastroenterology and surgery.